areebapatel/Rapid-CNS2/README.md

-## RAPID-CNS<sup>2</sup> (LSF cluster) ##
+## RAPID-CNS<sup>2</sup> ##

-This pipeline analyses CNS tumour data generated through Nanopore adaptive sequencing using [ReadFish](https://github.com/LooseLab/readfish).
-It requires FAST5 files generated from the sequencing run as input.
+This pipeline analyses CNS tumour data generated through Nanopore adaptive sequencing using [ReadFish](https://github.com/LooseLab/readfish) or adaptive sampling on MinKNOW.
+It requires FAST5 files or FASTQ file generated from the sequencing run as input.

 **Sequencing**